isaykatsman/isaykatsman.github.io/README.md

-# Isay Katsman ML/CV Blog
+# Personal website repo

-A blog for posts about things I find interesting and things I want to share regarding work or personal academic interests.
+Summary of my work and academic profile.